afouladi7/disconnected_aap/README.md

 If for using sshuttle to connect to the AAP Controller Host you may need to install python on the mirror instance for sshuttle to be able to create the required tunnel to the private network.

-On the mirror instance:
+If you did not do so in the previous steps for setting up the bastion instance, you will need to install `python3` on the mirror instance to be able to create an ssh tunnel utilizing `sshuttle`:

 ```
-sudo yum install python3 -y
+[ec2-user@bastion]$ sudo yum install python3 -y
 ```

 On the workstation, you will need to install sshuttle.
 Check the [sshuttle documentation](https://sshuttle.readthedocs.io/en/stable/overview.html) for the installation method for you workstation's host.